pjreddie/dl-hw2/README.md

 Think about where you added the forward code.
 Where should the backward processing step happen?

+### 7.6 Using your batchnorm ###

+Try out batchnorm!
+To add it to a layer, just make this simple change:

+    make_convolutional_layer(16, 16, 8, 16, 3, 1, LRELU), # No batch norm
+    make_convolutional_layer(16, 16, 8, 16, 3, 1, LRELU, 1), # Batch norm!
+    make_convolutional_layer(16, 16, 8, 16, 3, 1, LRELU, batchnorm=1), # Also batch norm!

+You should be able to add it to convolutional or connected layers.
+The standard for batch norm is to use it at every layer except the output.
+First, train the `conv_net` as usual.
+Then try it with batchnorm.
+Does it do better??

+In class we learned about annealing your learning rate to get better convergence.
+We ALSO learned that with batch normalization you can use larger learning rates because it's more stable.
+Increase the starting learning rate to `.1` and train for multiple rounds with successively smaller learning rates.
+Using just this model, what's the best performance you can get?

 ## PyTorch Section ##

 Upload `homework2_colab.ipynb` to Colab and train a neural language model.